jpritt/boiler/README.md

 compress-alignments
 ===================

+You can find the full manual as well as a simple tutorial at http://boiler.readthedocs.io/.

 'boiler.py' is the main script that runs compression and decompression.
 Python 3 is required to run Boiler.
 The input SAM file must be sorted by read start position.
 To compress, run the following:.